GooldenApple/vvs-nordstrom/README.md

 I would like to thank everyone who has supported and contributed to this project, including:

+- Code Institute for providing the learning environment and resources that made this project possible.
-- The creators of Bootstrap and Font Awesome for their excellent tools and resources.
+- The Student Care team for their ongoing support and encouragement.
+- Roman at tutor assistance, for the guidence and support.
+- Nordströms VVS for providing images and content to showcase their business.
 - Kevin Powell for his helpful CSS tutorial.
-- The open-source community for providing valuable libraries and inspiration.
 - ChatGPT (OpenAI) for guidance and assistance throughout the development process.
-- Nordströms VVS for providing images and content to showcase their business.
-- My school for providing the learning environment and resources that made this project possible.
+- My family for supporting me during this time.
-- The Student Care team for their ongoing support and encouragement.